Periphery countries: Education

 One of the final steps for a periphery country to rise to semi-periphery or core status is to educate its citizens.
 Raising the literacy rate allows ideas to spread more quickly through a country and also allows people to better communicate with themselves and the rest of the world.
-Also once universities are developed a country can begin to research new technology.
-Researching new technology can help a country to better compete in a global market by becoming more efficient or selling new technology and industrial techniques.
-If education and industry is allowed to become developed enough it is entirely possible for a periphery country to rise to core country status and become a leader in the global market.
+Also, once universities are developed, a country can begin to research new technology.
+Researching new technology can help a country to better compete in the global market by becoming more efficient or selling new technology and industrial techniques.
+If education and industry become developed enough, it is entirely possible for a periphery country to rise to core country status and become a leader in the global market.
 Another way in which periphery countries better their education system is by spending money to send university-level students and staff abroad to places such as the U.S. and Europe to receive a better education.

 Once the people in these countries have become educated enough and they realize their place in the world economy, they can also demand help from the core countries.
 Although unlikely, due to the fact that the core countries rely on the exploitation of the periphery, there have been pushes for core countries to help better the periphery countries.
 Some of the ideas suggested are to help aid the periphery countries in developing by exploiting them less, help the periphery countries lose some of their debt and raise the prices on goods coming from these countries to allow them to be more profitable.
 These policies are obviously not beneficial to the core countries and is mostly why they have never been adapted successfully but this is another way in which the periphery could rise to a higher status.

 Examples

 Russia

-During the early 20th century the economy of the Russian Empire was a primarily agrarian country with isolated pockets of heavy industries.
+During the early 20th century, the economy of the Russian Empire was a primarily agrarian country with isolated pockets of heavy industries.
 The Empire fell in 1917; the core of its industrial workers shrank from 3.6 million in 1917 to 1.5 million in 1920.
-After the end of the Russian Civil War the Soviet Union was industrialized under the rule of Joseph Stalin.
+After the end of the Russian Civil War the Soviet Union industrialized under the rule of Joseph Stalin.
 Industrialization peaked in 1929–1932 in a rapid campaign described as "a revolution from above".
 Former personal private farms were collectivized in the early 1930s and gradually supplied with tractors and other machinery.
 Mechanization of farm labor, among other factors, contributed to freeing up workers for the newly built factories.
-In 1928-1932 alone at least ten million peasants migrated to the cities, causing "an unprecedented demographic upheaval".
+In 1928–1932 alone at least 10 million peasants migrated to the cities, causing "an unprecedented demographic upheaval".
 Industrialization allowed the country to trade in the global trade market.
 By the 1950s and 60s, only about 30 years after it began to industrialize, the Soviet Union was considered by most scholars a core country along with the United States.